Understanding the MP3 Format

 The bitrate, or average amount of data required per second of music, determines the audio resolution of an MP3.
 The higher the number of kilobytes per second (kbps), the closer in sound quality the MP3 is to the original source — and the larger the file size.

 Most Internet download sites are primarily concerned with facilitating faster downloads, which means keeping MP3 files as small as possible.
-Many offer MP3s at 128 kbps, generally considered to by the lowest acceptable level of sound quality.
+128 kbps MP3s are generally considered to by the lowest acceptable level of sound quality.

 You can also compromise by using a variable bit rate, or VBR.
 Rather than encoding audio at a constant rate, VBR encoding ups the bit rate for complex passages, and uses a lower rate for simple ones.
 A VBR-encoded sound file usually has more sonic detail than one encoded at the same constant bit rate, yet it's a smaller file than a constant bit rate file of comparable resolution.